Thought-provoking. Controversial. Captivating. Powerful.

 But Tris’s new reality is even more alarming than the one she left behind.
 Old discoveries are quickly rendered meaningless.
 Explosive new truths change the hearts of those she loves.
 And once again, Tris must battle to comprehend the complexities of human nature—and of herself—while facing impossible choices about courage, allegiance, sacrifice, and love.

 Well crap on a cracker, people.
 It ends.
 I avoided all spoilers, mentions, reviews when Allegiant was released because I didn’t want to be biased.
 I wanted an unadulterated experience all my own and even though I heard enough to know people were disappointed, I was hoping to staunchly disagree.
 I can’t say that unfortunately.
 I’ve been trying to objectively process my own thoughts on it and in the end, I just wanted this book to be as awesome as the other two were.
-I’m not sure if I’m disappointed or angry or a mix of both or maybe neither, but I just didn’t understand some of her choices.
-Isn’t there an unspoken rule that if the first two books rock your world, the final book should rock it even harder?!
+I’m not sure if I’m disappointed or angry or a mix of both, but I just didn’t understand some of her choices.
 I’ll go through my thoughts in a way that will not spoil the story, I promise.
 And I will say that there were some good parts.
 Truthfully, I’ve been so invested in the story that I still couldn’t put it down.
 I cared about what happened and cared a lot about the characters… I just imagined the story unfurling in a different way.
-But alas, it’s not my story.
+But alas, it’s not my story to tell.

 I’m going to write this review differently than I usually do, organizing my thoughts around the major points of discussion.